razorpay/blade/packages/blade/src/components/Checkbox/_decisions/decisions.md

 ### Note on CheckboxGroup

-For properties `isDisabled`, `isReadOnly`, `isInvalid`, `isRequired` we want the CheckboxGroup to pass down these props to all the Checkboxes inside of it, but there is a gotcha.
+For properties `isDisabled`, `hasError`, `isRequired` we want the CheckboxGroup to pass down these props to all the Checkboxes inside of it, but there is a gotcha.

-We will only be passing down `isDisabled`, `isReadOnly` props to the underlying Checkbox components.
+We will only be passing down `isDisabled`, `hasError` props to the underlying Checkbox components.

-We can't pass `isRequired` & `isInvalid`
+We can't pass `isRequired`

 Because we don't know that: